CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 These statements will keep the former protocol of the request when issuying the redirect.
 Assuming that the header X-Forwarded-Proto is always filled (which is the case on our platform).

-If you want to force all redirections to HTTPS, you can replace `%{HTTP:X-Forwarded-Proto}` with `https`.
+If you want to force all redirects to HTTPS, you can replace `%{HTTP:X-Forwarded-Proto}` with `https`.

 ### Composer